thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 * If validators agree the `ethBridge` contract meets the factory standard (check `factoryContract` bytecode), then they vote to integrate.
 * The sponsor adds all quorum validators to the `ethBridge` contract.

-> Another

-## User Experience Flow
+Once the bridge is linked, the cycle will now include the signer and relayer processes:

+* The `tcBifrost` module orchestrates the update to the states of validators `tcBridgeRegistry`.
+* The `tcSigner` process then collects signatures for the `ethBridge` smart contract to enact the signature shuffling.
+* The `tcRelayer` process reports the events.

+The bridge is ready.

+### Incoming Assets

-1. Alice sends a transaction with 10 Ether and a destination address to the Ethereum smart contract.
+1. Alice sends a transaction to the bridge contract:
+* Includes the token type, value amount and a destination address to the Ethereum smart contract.
 The destination address is Alice's on THORChain.

-2. Each relayer detects an Ethereum smart contract event from that transaction, and after the finality threshold (say, 100 blocks) attests to the fact by submitting a THORChain transaction to the oracle module
+2. Each relayer detects an Ethereum event from that transaction:
+* After the confirmation threshold attests to the fact by submitting a THORChain transaction to the `tcOracle` module.

-3. Once `m of n` transactions are received by the oracle, it triggers the Bifrost module kicking off the transfer.
+* Once `n` transactions are received by the oracle, it triggers the Bifrost module kicking off the transfer.

+> Instead of `m`, `n` signatures are chosen since if the bridge is valid, 100% of the subset should be able to attest to the transaction.
+Additionally, it will be very disruptive to roll an incoming asset transfer back.

-4. The Bifrost module receives the message and credits the destination address from step 1 with 10 tEth, updating the effective supply tracked by the CLP.
+4. The Bifrost module receives the message:
+ * Credits the destination address with the asset value
+ * Updates the effective supply tracked by the CLP.

-5. Alice receives the 10 tEth on THORChain.
+> Alice receives the assets on her THORChain address.

-6. Alice now sends 4 tEth to Bob on THORChain.
+#### Error Handling
+The following are the errors to handle on the smart contract:
+* Non-tracked token -> smart contract to reject
+* Non-valid destination address -> smart contract to reject
+* NaN value transfer -> reject

+On the THORChain side:
+* `m` signatures aren't collected from offline validators -> wait until the bridge is cycled.
+* Incorrect value amount -> should not collect `n` signatures.
+* Incorrect address credited -> should not collect `n` signatures.

+> For a deep chain re-org, on-chain governance will be required to socialise losses (or underwrite them from a community fund).

+### Outgoing Assets

-7. Bob now sends those 4 tEth to Ethereum by submitting a transaction to the Bifrost module, which includes his ethereum address and the exit fee `f`.
+1. Bob now sends assets to Ethereum by submitting a transaction to the Bifrost module,
+* Includes his destination ethereum address with value `x`
+* Exit fee is set as `f`.

+> Note: this transaction is not finalised until 67% of validators commit it as a valid transaction.
+This enables fraud-proofs to be published in the next step.

-8. The signers each watch for and detect Bob's transaction.
-When they see it, they generate a signature and submit a transaction signing their approval to the Bifrost module.
+2. The bridge signers each watch for and detect Bob's transaction:
+* Generate a signature and submit a transaction signing their approval to the Bifrost module.

-9. Once any relayer sees that `m of n` transactions are received by the Bifrost module, it posts Bob's original message and all signed messages to the Ethereum smart contract.
-(Note: For these steps 8 and 9, we may want to consider implementing/adapting the oracle module into some kind of 'reverse Oracle' like module that deals with aggregation and pruning of votes outside of the Bifrost module)
+* Once any relayer sees that `m of n` transactions are received by the Bifrost module, it posts Bob's original message and all signed messages to the Ethereum smart contract.

+3. The funds are dispersed:
-10. The ethereum smart contract credits Bob with `4 - f` Ether, and `f / n` tEther to each of `n` participating validators.
+* The ethereum smart contract credits Bob with `x - f` Ether
+* The Bifrost Module credits `f / n` tEther to each of `n` participating validators.

-Alice started with 10 Ether on Ethereum.
-She sent all of them to THORChain.
-There she sent 4 tEth to Bob.
-Bob then redeemed those 4 tEth back to Ethereum (minus the exit fee).

-The end result is that Alice holds 6 tEth and 0 Ether and Bob holds `4 - f` Ether and 0 tEth, and `n` validators have `f / n` tEth.
+>Bob holds `x - f` Ether and 0 tEth, and `n` validators have `f / n` tEth.

-### Updating a bridge

-Rotating a validator:

-1) Every `c` blocks on THORChain the `tcBifrost` module removes a validator, and adds a new one from the `tcBridgeRegistry` module.
-2) All validators sign the process on the `ethBridge` contract
+#### Error Handling
+On the THORChain side:
+* A validator may attempt to spend an invalid transaction -> slash
+* Incorrect ethereum address -> error check first
+* Incorrect value amount -> sanity check first

+On smart contract side:
+* Not all validators may have enough gas -> wait until bridge cycle
+* Not all validators may be online -> wait until bridge cycle

 # Components